jshttp/content-type/README.md

 var obj = contentType.parse(req)
 ```

-Parse the `content-type` header from the given `req`.
+Parse the `Content-Type` header from the given `req`.
 Short-cut for
 `contentType.parse(req.headers['content-type'])`.

 Throws a `TypeError` if the `Content-Type` header is missing or invalid.